-Please sign and return the form below to the School Office By September 15, 2023
+Please sign and return the form below to the School Office By September 13, 2024

-It is important that both the parents and the students read and understand the policies contained in the St. Aloysius School Parent / Student Handbook.
-This handbook is part of the contract existing between the school and the parents / students, ensuring that all uphold the respectful environment that makes St. Aloysius School the great place of learning that it is.
+It is important that both the parents and the students read and understand the policies contained in the St. Aloysius School Parent/Student Handbook.
+This handbook is part of the contract existing between the school and the parents/students, ensuring that all uphold the respectful environment that makes St. Aloysius School the great place of learning that it is.

-The Head of school has the right to amend the Parent / Student Handbook at any time during the school year.
+Administration has the right to amend the Parent/Student Handbook at any time during the school year.

-We, the undersigned, have read and agree to follow the procedures and policies set forth in the St. Aloysius School Parent / Student Handbook.
+We, the undersigned, have read and agree to follow the procedures and policies set forth in the St. Aloysius School Parent/Student Handbook.

-X X
+Х Х

 Parent Signature Student Signature

-X X
+Х Х

 Student Signature Student Signature

 Date Signed: